Snowshoe Cat Breed Information.

 The temperament is described as ‘bombproof’ and indeed little seems to faze them.
 They are generally great extroverts at shows, revelling in the attention they receive.
 They love interactive play with their owners.
 Fishing rod toys are a great favourite, as are climbing frames, especially those that include a tunnel or hammock.
 They are quick, intelligent and love human company.
 They also readily accept other breeds of cats, dogs and of course children!
 The Snowshoe is truly the ideal all-round cat.

-The future: The Snowshoe is a very rare breed of cat world wide.
+The Snowshoe is a very rare breed of cat world wide.
 It's popularity is increasing particularly through the UK and Europe and once again the number of Snowshoe breeders is increasing.
 It is imperative that the gene pool of this rare breed be preserved without too much inbreeding and therefore each Breed Society involved with the Snowshoe carefully monitors the breeding programs and enables the expansion of the gene pool by the use of suitable "foundation level" outcross cats.
 In Australia the CCCA allowable outcrosses are the Thai Siamese or a carefully selected DSH of Thai Siamese type.
 These foundation cats go through a rigorous selection process (including DNA & Health testing & Physical inspection by a panel of accreditited Judges) before their registration as Foundation Snowshoes.
 This carefully monitored breeding program should enable the Australian Snowshoe to flourish as a healthy & hardy breed.

 Registered Breeder with the Feline Control Council of Victoria - FCCV Breeder number 7314